junxit/us-congress-code/title-06/chapter-1/sec-681b.md

 ## Notes

 1 So in original.
+Probably should be “subparagraph”.

+2 So in original.
 Probably should be followed by a dash.

-2 See References in Text note below.
+3 See References in Text note below.

+4 So in original.
+Probably should be “subsection”.

 ### Editorial Notes